-The Vision of the Resource Centre for Suicide Prevention is to promote mental well-being, raises awareness, eliminate stigma, and educate to reduce suicide, suicidal behaviors and their impacts.
+The Vision of the Resource Centre for Suicide Prevention is to promote mental well-being, raise awareness, eliminate stigma, and educate to reduce suicide, suicidal behaviors and their impacts.

 Mission